oss-aspen/8Knot/GOVERNANCE.md

 periodically the Maintainers may need to vote on specific actions or changes.
 A vote can be taken on the project's public Slack channel (#wg-collectoss-8knot in the [CHAOSS Slack](https://chaoss.community/kb-getting-started/)) or a private Maintainer Slack channel for security or conduct matters.
-Votes may also be taken at the biweely developer meeting.
+Votes may also be taken at the biweekly developer meeting.
 Any Maintainer may demand a vote be taken.

 Most votes require a simple majority of all Maintainers to succeed, except where